Armored Heart: L'Odeur de l'Amour

 Lanri felt like she could cry.
 “You’re making me f–”

-“Feel bad?!” demanded Seeker.
+“Feel bad?!”
+Demanded Seeker.
 “That’s the point; I need you to learn from this, and you might not be alive to learn your lesson next time.
 Until I tell you otherwise, you will NOT disobey me again, Lanri.
 I cannot protect you when you disregard what I say.
 You are very welcome to voice your opinions, but you have to listen to me.
 Do you understand?!”

 Lanri nodded fiercely.
 She didn’t dare actually say anything; She would only make a fool of herself.
 She blinked, and was mortified when she felt tears running along her face.